Telecom · E-commerce · 8 years

 Eight years of digital at a regional carrier going national.

-A long tenure as UX Developer at C Spire — designing and building across the flagship wireless site, business and careers sites, and a string of feature launches spanning telehealth, repair, scholarships, and more.
+I spent eight years as a UX Developer at C Spire, designing and building across the flagship wireless site, the business and careers sites, and a steady run of feature launches that included telehealth, repair, scholarships, and a lot more.

 Role UX Developer II